notzino/TinyTasks-App/README.md

 # TinyTasks-App
 TinyTask is a group app project for our ISD module.
 It is designed to help children with autism manage their schedules.
-I led the protype & design using Adobe XD, focusing on a user-friendly interface and calming colors tailored for autistic users.
+I led the flow chart, protype and design using Adobe XD, focusing on a user-friendly interface and calming colors tailored for autistic users.
 Our process involved creating personas and testing with demo users.

 # Demo Link